Nanofus/website/src/routes/posts/test-post.md

 date: '2023-04-25'
 ---

 Hey all!
 This is a test post generated from markdown with mdsvex.
 In the future I might write some actual content here.
+Perhaps one day...

 Here's some Svelte code that should be syntax highlighted:
 ```js